 - Are the apps installed on your Smartphone or PC running slower than usual?
 Are there unfamiliar applications running in the background?
 Does it take an unusually long time to shut down?
 If the answer to all these questions is in big ‘YES’ then, it could mean that your PC or Smartphone might be hiding something and therefore needs further investigation.

 - There is a marked increase in the Network activity, or your Firewall is busy blocking several outward connection requests.

 This article on how to protect yourself from NSA spying & snooping will give you additional tips that may help you protect yourself from government surveillance systems.

 Besides being extremely unpleasant for invading privacy, tracking poses a genuine risk.
+This post will show you how to Opt-out of Data Tracking & Targeted ads on the Internet.
 Take care and stay safe!